 There is a clear need for technology that best supports the unique challenges some companies face in creating, maintaining, and distributing the voluminous content that supports complex products in the field.

-Organizations with this challenge must look beyond single-source publishing to a more rigorous program of reusing their content across the many content products they produce.
-To enable this kind of reuse, organizations must look at encoding their content in XML and at adopting component content management systems that will most effectively leverage the XML-encoded content for reuse.
+Organizations with this challenge should look beyond single-source publishing to a more rigorous program of reusing their content across the many content products they produce.

+They should consider encoding their content in XML and adopting content management systems that will most effectively leverage the XML-encoded content for reuse.

-Is your organization in a position to benefit from component content management?
-You are if:
+Organizations are in a strong position to benefit from component content management if they create:

-- ☐ You create voluminous product support content that needs to be repurposed into many different formats such as print, HTML, and Help. - ☐ You create the kind of content that reuses components of content in many different content products. - ☐ You create content that must be translated into multiple languages. - You create content that supports conditional publishing, where variables within the content can be readily used to create variants of the published products.
+- Voluminous product support content that needs to be repurposed into many different formats such as print, HTML, and Help. - Content products that reuse content components. - Content that must be translated into multiple languages. - Content that supports conditional publishing, where variables within the content can be readily used to create variants of the published products.

-Earlier content management systems provide some of necessary technology to truly support component content management and reuse.
-However, these earlier systems do not provide a robust enough platform to truly enable flexible reuse-where components at any point in the content hierarchy can be easily created, updated, managed, combined, recombined, and linked.
-Only when the underlying platform is flexible enough will organizations have mechanisms for ongoing, flexible use of their content over its long lifecycle.
+The key is a content management system that provides the necessary technology to truly support component content management and reuse.
+Such a system would enable flexible reuse-where components at any point in the content hierarchy can be easily created, updated, managed, combined, recombined, and linked.
+Only when the underlying system is functional enough will organizations have mechanisms for ongoing, flexible use of their content over its long lifecycle.

 One final significant point is the ability of component content management technology to enable organizations to adopt reuse over time.
-By allowing flexible access to all content without requiring the up-front MRU analysis and decision making-and by providing tools for ongoing refactoring and conversion of content-component content management technology enables organizations to adopt and increase reuse over time.
+By allowing flexible access to all content without requiring the upfront MRU analysis and decision making-and by providing tools for ongoing refactoring and conversion of content-component content management technology enables organizations to adopt and increase reuse over time.
 This is a more manageable process for organizations and should result in more success, more efficiencies, and more return on investment over time.